rscarf/gittest/read.md

 i am a happy boy!
-how are you? are you ?
+master how are you? are you ?
-i am fine too!
+dev i am fine too!
+oh!my god!